platinumazure/eslint-plugin-qunit/docs/rules/no-async-test.md

 # Disallow the use of asyncTest or QUnit.asyncTest (no-async-test)

-:two: The `"extends": "plugin:qunit/two"` property in a configuration file enables this rule.
+:white_check_mark: The `"extends": "plugin:qunit/recommended"` property in a configuration file enables this rule.

 QUnit 2.0 is deprecating `QUnit.asyncTest()` in favor of `assert.async()` within tests.
 This rule will flag `asyncTest` and `QUnit.asyncTest` calls and recommend that you use `assert.async()` instead.